tomstuart/inference-rules/README.md

 The approach is to write the premises and conclusion of each inference rule in a simple, generic [metalanguage](https://en.wikipedia.org/wiki/Metalanguage):

-* anything that starts with an underscore is a metavariable;
+* anything that starts with a dollar sign is a metavariable;
 * anything in brackets is a nested expression; and
 * anything else is a (whitespace-delimited) keyword.